Skip to footer content

 A fully-featured PDF viewer component built with Blazor, displaying document navigation controls, zoom functionality set to 100%, and custom action buttons including Load PDF File, Print, Download, and Rotate options

-How Do I Handle PDF Form Filling and Annotations?
+How Do You Handle PDF Forms and Annotations?

-For PDF documents with form fields and annotations, IronPDF provides reliable support:
+For PDF documents with form fields and annotations, IronPDF provides solid support for reading and writing field values programmatically:

 {